qunitjs/qunit/docs/api/QUnit/module.md

 });
 ```

 Use `QUnit.module.if()`, to conditionally skip an entire module.
 For example, if these tests are only meant to run in certain environments, operating systems, or when certain optional dependencies are installed.
+See also [`QUnit.test.if()`](./test.if.md).

 ```js
 QUnit.module.if('MyApp', typeof document !== 'undefined', (hooks) => {